All-sky limits on Sterile Neutrino Galactic Dark Matter obtained with SRG/ART-XC after two years of operations: Abstract

 \section{Abstract}

-Dark matter sterile neutrinos radiatively decay in the Milky Way, which can be tested with searches for almost monochromatic photons in the X-ray cosmic spectrum.
-We analyse the data of \artxc telescope operated for two years in the all-sky survey mode.
-With no significant hints in the Galactic diffuse X-ray spectrum we explore models with sterile neutrino masses in 12-40\,keV range and exclude corresponding regions of sterile-active neutrino mixing.
+Dark matter sterile neutrinos radiatively decay in the Milky Way, which can be tested with searches for almost monochromatic photons in the x-ray cosmic spectrum.
+We analyse the data of SRG/ART-XC telescope operated for two years in the all-sky survey mode.
+With no significant hints in the Galactic diffuse x-ray spectrum we explore models with sterile neutrino masses in 12-40\,keV range and exclude corresponding regions of sterile-active neutrino mixing.

-{\it 1.} Incompleteness of the Standard Model of particle physics (SM) is widely recognized, since it fails to explain neutrino oscillations, baryon asymmetry of the Universe, dark matter (DM) phenomena, etc. Though many extensions have been suggested in literature, of a special interest are those addressing not just one, but two or more issues at once.
+{\it 1.
+Introduction.} Incompleteness of the Standard Model (SM) of particle physics is widely recognized, since it fails to explain neutrino oscillations, baryon asymmetry of the Universe, dark matter (DM) phenomena, etc. Though many extensions have been suggested in literature, those of a special interest address not just one, but two or more issues at once.

 A well-known example of this kind is provided by SM extensions with {\it sterile neutrinos}.
-They are massive fermions, singlet with respect to the SM gauge group, which can mix with SM neutrinos through the mass terms\,\cite{Schechter:1980gr}.
-This mixing makes the SM (or {\it active}) neutrinos massive and explains the neutrino oscillations, for brief reviews see \cite{Volkas:2001zb,Gorbunov:2014efa}.
-At the same time this mixing induces interaction between the sterile neutrinos and SM particles, that depending on the model parameters allows for generating the required amount of baryon asymmetry in the early Universe via leptogenesis and/or constructing the dark matter component from sterile neutrinos, see e.g.\,\cite{Boyarsky:2009ix,Drewes:2013gca}.
-In the latter case the mixing makes the sterile neutrino unstable.
-To be sufficiently long-lived and survive till the present cosmological epoch, sterile neutrino $\nu_s$ must be light, with mass $m_s$ in keV range, see e.g.\,\cite{Abazajian:2017tcc,Dasgupta:2021ies}.
-However, it is still unstable, and can decay radiatively, i.e. into active neutrino and photon,
+They are massive fermions, a singlet with respect to the SM gauge group, which can mix with SM neutrinos through the mass terms\,\cite{Schechter:1980gr}.
+This mixing makes the SM (or {\it active}) neutrinos massive and explains the neutrino oscillations (for brief reviews see \cite{Volkas:2001zb,Gorbunov:2014efa}).
+At the same time this mixing induces interaction between the sterile neutrinos and SM particles that, depending on the model parameters, allows for generating the required amount of baryon asymmetry in the early Universe via leptogenesis and/or constructing the main dark matter component from sterile neutrinos, see e.g.\,\cite{Boyarsky:2009ix,Drewes:2013gca}.
+In the latter case the mixing makes this dark matter unstable.
+To be viable but sufficiently long-lived, i.e. survive till the present cosmological epoch, sterile neutrino $\nu_s$ must be light, with mass $m_s$ in keV range, see e.g.\,\cite{Abazajian:2017tcc,Dasgupta:2021ies}.
+However, it is still unstable, and can decay radiatively, i.e. into an active neutrino and photon,

 with decay rate\,\cite{PhysRevD.25.766,Barger:1995ty}